Academic Catalog

 3 Credit Hours

-MGMT 333 HUMAN RESOURCES MANAGEMENT
+MGMT 333 HUMAN RESOURCE MANAGEMENT

 3 Credit Hours

-The organization and role of the personnel function in business and non-business entities are explored and discussed.
+The organization and role of the personnel function in business and nonbusiness entities are explored and discussed.
 Specifically, job analysis, employment procedures, compensation, employee training programs, employment regulations, and collective bargaining are topics considered in depth.

 MGMT 338 LABOR RELATIONS